Home Icon

 Northeast Ophthalmic Plastic and Reconstructive Surgeons

-Periocular malignancy is skin cancer in the area around your eyes.
+Periocular & Ocular malignancy is skin cancer in the area around your eyes.
 At Northeast Ophthalmic Plastic and Reconstructive Surgeons, ophthalmologist Larissa Habib, MD, specializes in complex eye diseases of all types, particularly the specific needs of people with eye cancer.
-Call the Fairfield, Connecticut, office or click on the provided scheduling link to arrange your visit with Dr. Habib now.
+She also can treat squamous cell carcinoma and melanoma on the surface of the eye.

 A periocular malignancy can cause changes around your eye, such as: